 Pitfalls of Drip Treatment

-IV therapy medical detox is generally safe, and complications are rare.
-However, a small percentage of patients may experience side effects associated with intravenous drug administration, such as swelling, discomfort, and tightness of skin around the IV site.
+Detox therapy is generally safe, and complications are rare.
+However, a small percentage of patients may experience side effects associated with intravenous drug administration, such as swelling, discomfort, and skin tightness around the IV site.

 Some patients may also develop phlebitis, an inflammation of the veins used for the infusion; however, this rarely happens.